Roatan Boat Diving

-AKR guest and visitors may now dive with sharks.
-The dive is done at a beautiful site on Roatan's south side at about 70-80 feet and one can expect to see anywhere from 8-12 Caribbean Reef Sharks at one time.
+Dive with sharks on a beautiful site on Roatan's south side in about 70-80 feet of water.
+You can expect to see anywhere from 8-12 Caribbean Reef Sharks at one time.
 This dive is a relaxed observational dive and not a typical frenzy seen on shark dives in other areas of the world.
 Minimum of 8 and maximum of 15 divers per dive.

 Pricing, reservations and all other inquiries please contact the Dive Shop.